Leonardo2718/Quark_Note_Taker/Quark_Documentation/Configuration.md

 #Configuring Quark Note Taker

 Quark can be configured by simply editing some files plain text files.
-Note that any changes to any config files will not take effect untill quark is restarted.
+Note that any changes to any config files will not take effect until quark is restarted.

 ##General Configuration

 The most basic configurations can be set by editing the `config.json` file.
-This simple [JSON](http://json.org/) file containes some key-value pairs which define the properties and behaviour of Quark.
+This simple [JSON](http://json.org/) file contains some key-value pairs which define the properties and behavior of Quark.
 The following is a list of the supported
 properties:

 * `"autosave_every"`:
     - type: string
-    - description: defines the time interval between autosaves in seconds (how long to wait before the next autosave)
+    - description: defines the time interval between auto-saves in seconds (how long to wait before the next auto-save)
     - default value: `"300000"` (300000 seconds = 5 minutes)
 * `"end_html_template_file"`
     - type: string